Category: B2C

 The Annexe at Nutbourne Place is available for holiday rentals through Airbnb.

-To highlight useful links to walks, attractions and a history of the house for visitors Adrian put the nutbourneplace.com website together.
-Several of his pages, e.g., the Walks page, feature a series of customised Google Maps within the WordPress site.
+The nutbourneplace.com website was put together to highlight useful links to walks and attractions for visitors to the annexe.
+Several of Adrian’s pages, e.g., the Walks page, feature a series of customised Google Maps within the WordPress site.

 The process of creating this geographical content was reasonably straightforward, if slightly demanding: